auth0/docs/articles/security/common-threats.md

 ### Preventing Replay Attacks

 Replay attacks are usually avoided by using session tokens.
-But if these credentials are stolen from local storage (such as from an XSS attack), there are alternatives that you could use to avoid someone having infinite tokens if one is stolen:
+But if these credentials are stolen from local storage (such as from an XSS attack), there are alternatives that you could use to avoid someone having infinite tokens:

 1. Set expirations for tokens
 2. Provide a way to blacklist tokens that have not been used (perhaps even a user)